sorobh/video-script-generator/README.md

 ## Explanaiton of what's happening
-Currently the project is still work in progress.
-The GPT was running out of memory and not completing the scripts.
-To solve for this, I'm using multiple API calls instead of trying to generate the entire script in a single API call.
-This is resulting in some convulated behavior which needs to be fixed.
+The project is still work in progress.
+In the earlier iterations of the code, the API call amde to the GPT was running out of memory and as a result scripts weren't compeletely generated.
+To solve for this, I'm trying to use multiple API calls one afetr another instead of generating the entire script in a single API call.
+This is resulting in some convulated behavior with script getting repated multiple times.
+This will be fixed in subsequent iterations.